msupply-foundation/conforma-server/documentation/Glossary.md

 **User** — any one who has an account on the system.
 Includes individual applicants, reviewer and admins, etc. Each individual person should have one (and only one) user account.
 Users will apply for/be given “permissions” to view or do specific “operations” with specific application “types” (templates).

 **Organisation** — A company or other organisation that has products to be assessed by reviewers.
 Organisations will need to be entities in the system, but they are not _users_.
 Users are assigned to, or associated with, organisations.
-Each organisation needs at least one “owner” user (by default, the user who applied for the organisation to be created)
+Each organisation needs at least one “owner” user (by default, the user who applied for the organisation to be created), who can add new users to the organisation and do other management tasks.

 ### Reviewing Terminology